Notes on the Geography of The United Kingdom: London 6: Public Buildings

 The gatehouse seen here was built for Henry VIII in the 1530s; the ogee cupola was added about 1700; the clock, in the 1830s.

 St. James Park, on the other side of the palace, is a reminder that Henry VIII loved hunting.
 Is the lake natural?
 Negative: it was created about 1730, during the reign of George II.

 And Buckingham Palace?
 It began as a country house for the Duke of Buckingham.
 In 1762 George III bought it for Queen Charlotte.
 It was a different place then.
 George III hired John Nash to gussy it up.
 Nash worked for five years before being dismissed for excessive spending and probable corruption.
 That left the East Face, shown here, to be finished in 1837 by Edward Blore.
 What we see today, however, is the result of a still-later revision, hurriedly designed and executed by Aston Webb in 1913 to mark the coronation of George V. That's when the three Greek Temples made their appearance.

-Other sides of the palace suggest an earlier, simpler appearance.
-But think how gratifying it is that even the glorious Windsors have garage clutter.
+Other sides of the palace reveal an earlier, simpler appearance.
+But think how gratifying it is that even the Windsors have junk in their garage.
 Makes my day.

-In case that Strand face seems small for a building housing such important organizations, here's the much grander (or perhaps just bigger) south side, presenting to the Thames a facade more than 800 feet long, chunk after chunk like a parking lot full of fancy motor homes.
+In case the Strand face seems small for an organization with such ambition, here's the much grander south side, presenting to the Thames a facade more than 800 feet long, chunk after chunk like a parking lot filled with motor homes.

 A more central view.

 In between the two facades, there is a very large courtyard, over 300 feet square.
 The fountain, of course, is entirely new, from 2000.
-How times have changed: allowing children to play in the water (and even skate in winter).
-Of course, the Exchequer and Navy moved out over a century ago, and the wing to the right is now part of the University of London.
+How times have changed: allowing children to play in the water and even skate in winter.

 The courtyard entrance to the south building.